2020 Stanley Cup playoffs: Impact on production

+Commentators called the games remotely off of monitors from either their respective studios or from their home arena press boxes.
+This same arrangement was also done for the radio networks of every team.
 While it was initially stated that all commentators would broadcast remotely, the league eventually allowed a handful of both Sportsnet and NBC commentators and reporters into the hubs to call select games.
 Chris Cuthbert, who jumped from TSN to Sportsnet during the break in June, and Louie DeBrusk were on-site in Edmonton; and Jim Hughson and Craig Simpson were on-site in Toronto during the qualifying, first, and second rounds; they later moved to the Edmonton hub.
 For NBC, John Forslund, Mike Milbury, and Brian Boucher were initially sent to Toronto; and Pierre McGuire to Edmonton.
 Milbury was later removed from commentary for the remainder of NBC Sports' coverage after making insensitive comments following the fifth game of the Islanders–Capitals first round series.
 Gord Miller later joined Forslund, Milbury, and Boucher at the Toronto bubble and alternated with Forslund on a handful of broadcasts.
 Most of NBC's other commentators began working games remotely from NBC Sports' studios in Stamford, Connecticut, with NBC planning for "the majority of calls" to eventually be conducted on-site, including the last two rounds of the playoffs in Edmonton.
 Kenny Albert, who worked for both NBC and the New York Rangers radio broadcasts, traveled to the Edmonton bubble after the Rangers were eliminated in the qualifying round.
 Albert called play-by-play of every game of the Western Conference second round and the first three games of the Western Conference finals before leaving the Edmonton bubble to join the NFL on Fox broadcast team.
 Forslund, Boucher, and Eddie Olczyk later flew to the Edmonton bubble to call the conference finals.
 In the case of NBC lead play-by-play commentator Mike "Doc" Emrick, he was working games from his home studio in Metro Detroit because he is a cancer survivor over the age of 70, and therefore at increased risk of severe illness from COVID-19.

 Additional cameras were used to provide new angles not usually possible when a crowd is present, and de-emphasize views of the arenas' stands.
 The telecasts used simulated crowd noise provided by Electronic Arts, combined with recordings of team-specific chants by season ticketholders of participating teams (the latter of which were also be played in-arena).
 All games carried a five second broadcast delay in order to censor offensive language.

-NBC staff were working on the Toronto broadcasts, while Sportsnet staff did the same with the Edmonton broadcasts.
-Steve Simmons of the Toronto Sun reported that Canadian freelance broadcast workers were upset that NBC personnel were being allowed into Canada to work in Toronto instead of them.
-The NHL's EVP of communications Gary Meagher stated that splitting production in this manner had been intended "from the onset".
-Premier of Ontario Doug Ford admitted that plans of NBC's involvement were not part of the early negotiations with the league.